mesosphere/universe/docs/tutorial/GetStarted.md

     └── ...
 ```

 In our case, since this is the first version of our time-server, we will create the above folder structure with only one revision (with number 0) and create the required empty files.
 As the versions of your package grow, this number increments by one unit.
-In this section, we discuss about the mandatory fields for each of the files.

-**Tip : When reading the schema json files, look for required json field to learn what are the required fields and what are mandatory**
+***Tip : When reading the schema json files, look for `required` json field to understand what fields are mandatory***

 #### config.json
 As the name says, this file is used for any configuration purposes.
-As our use case is trivial and we don't have anything to configure in our time-server, we keep this file empty with minimal defaults.
 This is how our config.json would look like:

 ```
 {
 	"$schema": "http://json-schema.org/schema#",
 	"properties": {
+		"service": {
+			"type": "object",
+			"description": "DC/OS service configuration properties",
+			"properties": {
+				"name": {
+					"description": "Name of this service instance",
+					"type": "string",
+					"default": "time-server"
+				},
+				"cpus": {
+					"description": "CPU shares to allocate to each service instance.", "type": "number",
+					"default": 0.1,
+					"minimum": 0.1
+				},
+				"mem": {
+					"description":  "Memory to allocate to each service instance.", "type": "number",
+					"default": 256.0,
+					"minimum": 128.0
 				}
 			}
+		}
+	}
+}
 ```

+We have three main properties to be configured.
+The `name` is the actual name of the service.
+The cpus and mem are the amount of CPU and Memory required for each service instance.
 You can read more about the various fields in this field [here](https://github.com/mesosphere/universe#configjson) or can refer to [`repo/meta/schema/config-schema.json`](repo/meta/schema/config-schema.json) for a full fledged definition.

 (Note : If you need to add a config property after the merge of the PR and CI has deployed your package, you have to bump your package version and create new package.
 So be sure to add all the config properties that you need.)

 #### resource.json
 This file contains all of the externally hosted resources (E.g. Docker images, HTTP objects and
 images) needed to install the application.
-It also contains the `cli` section that used to be part of `command.json` earlier.
+It also contains the `cli` section that can be used to allow a package to configure native CLI subcommands for several platforms and architectures.

 Below is the resource file that we use for our package.
-We have provided our earlier published docker-user-name/time-server:latest image under the docker field here.
+We have provided our earlier published docker-user-name/time-server:part1 image under the docker field here.
 Note that giving a docker image is optional and we can have other ways to execute the binary (E.g.: The package dcos-enterprise-cli doesn't use a docker image to install the binary.)

 ```
 {
   "assets": {
     "container": {
       "docker": {
-        "timeserverimage": "docker-user-name/time-server:latest"
+        "timeserverimage": "docker-user-name/time-server:part1"
       }
     }
   }